-- Use detectable warnings at the curb edges to alert vision-impaired pedestrians that they are entering the roadway. - Approaches to the raised crosswalk may be designed to be similar to speed humps, or they may be designed so they do not have a slowing effect (such as on emergency response routes). - Use post mounted pedestrian crosswalk signs placed on the median and on the right side of the roadway for each approach.
+- Use detectable warnings at the curb edges to alert vision-impaired pedestrians that they are entering the roadway. - Approaches to the raised crosswalk may be designed to be similar to speed humps, or they may be designed so they do not have a slowing effect (such as on emergency response routes).

-Flashing warning sign.
+lashing warning sign.